 Another way of investing in palladium is by holding physical assets directly such as palladium bullion.
 In fact, financial investors may buy palladium bullion bars, palladium bullion coins or collectible palladium coins for portfolio growth.
 This approach may suit investors looking to invest both small amounts of money in the metal and larger quantities of cash.

 Palladium bars and wafers are another option, but these are not as readily available.

-Finally, investors may gain exposure to palladium by investing in a palladium-focused businesses.
+Finally, investors may gain exposure to palladium by investing in a palladium-focused business.
 This method of palladium investing can be tricky — most of the world’s palladium is produced in countries with primary platinum mines.
 As a result, it’s difficult to gain exposure purely to palladium.